Surface-tension-driven evolution of a viscoplastic liquid coating the interior of a cylindrical tube: Introduction

 With this study, we aim to quantify the effect of viscoplastic liquid rheology on the surface-tension-driven Rayleigh-Plateau instability of a layer coating the interior of a cylindrical tube.
 This flow has not previously been studied in the case that the liquid layer is viscoplastic.
 We ask how the yield stress affects the dynamics during the evolution of the layer and the critical layer thickness required to form a plug.
 To answer these questions, we derive an evolution equation using long-wave theory, with the detailed flow structure inspired by the viscoplastic thin-film theory of \citet{BALMFORTH199965}, but we include additional terms arising from the cylindrical geometry which are neglected in the thin-film approximation.
 We then show how this model reduces, in the appropriate limit, to a thin-film evolution equation, analogous to the Newtonian version derived by \citet{hammond_nonlinear_1983}.
-Other complicating effects are neglected in the model so that the effect of the yield stress can be examined in isolation: the tube is assumed rigid, the flow is axisymmetric, surface tension is constant, the air in the centre of the tube is passive and inviscid, and the liquid is a Bingham fluid.
+Other complicating effects are neglected in the model so that the effect of the viscoplastic rheology can be examined in isolation: the tube is rigid, the flow is axisymmetric, surface tension is constant, and the air in the centre of the tube is passive and inviscid.
+We use the Bingham model for the liquid layer since it is the simplest viscoplastic rheology, without the potentially complicating effects of, for example, shear-thinning, elasticity or thixotropy.
 We compute marginally-yielded static solutions to the thin-film evolution equation, and show how they can be used to predict both the size of perturbation to a flat layer required to trigger instability, and the final shape of the layer when there is instability.
 The thin-film theory cannot, however, predict formation of liquid plugs.
-By solving the long-wave evolution equation numerically, we examine both the critical layer thickness required for plug formation and the time taken for plugs to form, quantifying how both can be increased by increasing the capillary Bingham number.
+By solving the long-wave evolution equation numerically, we examine the critical layer thickness required for plug formation and the time taken for plugs to form, quantifying how both can be increased by increasing the capillary Bingham number.

 The rest of the paper will be organised as follows.
 In §\ref{section:model}, we formulate the models, presenting the long-wave evolution equation in §\ref{section:LWderivation}, and the thin-film equation in §\ref{section:TFderivation}.
 A brief discussion of the methods for solving these equations is given in §\ref{section:solutionmethods}.
 Results for thin layers are presented in §\ref{section:thinfilms}.
 We discuss a representative numerical solution of the thin-film evolution equation in §\ref{section:TFnumsim}, and we examine the behaviour of the layer at long times in §\ref{section:longtime}.
 We compute and analyse static solutions of the thin-film evolution equation in §\ref{section:TFstatics}, and investigate the dependence of the evolution on the initial conditions and the capillary Bingham number in §\ref{section:dependenceTF}.
 Results for layers with finite thickness are presented in §\ref{section:thickfilms}.
 We discuss an example numerical solution of the long-wave equation in §\ref{section:LWtimeevol} and examine the dependence of the evolution on the capillary Bingham number, layer thickness and initial conditions in §\ref{section:LWdependence}, including discussion of the critical layer thickness for plug formation and the time taken to form a plug.
 A summary of the results, and a discussion of their significance for modelling lung airways is given in §\ref{section:discussion}.